Abandoned & Little-Known Airfields:

 Smiling Jack Airport was evidently named after the popular aviation-themed comic strip of the 1940s.

-The earliest depiction which has been located of Smiling Jack Airport
+The earliest depiction which has been located of Smiling Jack Airport was on the November 1942 NY Sectional Chart.

 A circa 1942-45 advertisement for flight instruction beneficial to the war effort offered at Smiling Jack Airport (courtesy of Benjamin Swearingen).